-Both our Mean and Median pay gaps have increased slightly over the past 12 months.
+Both our Mean and Median pay gaps have reduced slightly over the past 12 months.
+We also have a negative median pay gap for females as at this point as the comparable number of females are paid slightly higher.
 As a smaller organisation we know that a few minor changes in terms of our male to female ratios at each level can have a significant impact in terms of gender pay, which has been the case in this instance.
-The TUPE transfer of our colleagues from SASSOT to the newly formed Together Active organisation has had an impact both in terms of highly paid females leaving the organisation and the fact that a large proportion of these individuals also worked part time.
+These figures reflect a small increase in more professional female recruits being employed and an increase in young male new recruits within a predominantly male work area (Streetscene)